ellipse-js/ellipse/Readme.md

 Note: `this` refers to a context object - except in arrow functions.
 Context is similar but not quite identical to [Koa's](http://koajs.com/#context).

-Please consider that `async` is not yet supported natively by Node, so you need to [transpile](http://babeljs.io) it until this feature arrives.
-[This](/examples/async) shows how to do that.

 ## Installation

 You're reading about the upcoming `v0.18` release-line of Ellipse which is `alpha` software.